ricardodantas/svghero-app/README.md

 pkgutil --check-signature MyApp-1.0.0.pkg // If it is signed it will display the details in the Terminal.
 ```

+## Issues with certificates (Apple)

+1. Change your trust settings of your developer certificate in keychain access to system default
+2. Delete all certificates in your local keychain
+3. Quit and relaunch xcode
+4. Clean
+5. Run program on device
+6. When it asks, enter your keychain password and click always trust

 ## Debug Packaged app

 1. Run the command bellow on terminal: